Blepharoplasty Upper & Lower Eye Lift

 Blepharoplasty upper lid lift and eye bag removal Before & After Images

-Blepharoplasty results can be long lasting and most of our patients tell us they feel refreshed.
+Blepharoplasty eyelid surgery results can be long lasting and most of our patients tell us they feel refreshed.
 Many find they start to enjoy using eye make up again and feel more confident.

 How is a blepharoplasty of the upper and / or lower eyelids performed?